Bosnia and Herzegovina 2019

-Minorities continued to face widespread discrimination.
+The authorities failed to provide basic reception and support to thousands of refugees, asylum-seekers and migrants stranded in the country.
+Minorities continued to face widespread discrimination and social exclusion.
 Threats and attacks against journalists and media freedom persisted.
 Access to justice and reparations for civilian victims of war remained limited.

-The 2009 judgment of the European Court of Human Rights in Sejdić-Finci v.
-Bosnia and Herzegovina which found the power-sharing arrangements set out in the Constitution to be discriminatory, remained unimplemented.
-Under the arrangements, citizens who would not declare themselves as belonging to one of the three main constituent peoples of the country (Bosniaks, Croats and Serbs) were still excluded from running for legislative and executive office.
+The authorities failed to implement multiple rulings of the European Court of Human Rights and the BiH Constitutional Court that found the power-sharing arrangements set out in the constitution to be discriminatory, preventing people who did not belong to one of the constituent peoples (Bosniak, Croat or Serb) from running for legislative and executive office.

 Crimes under international law

 In March, the appeals chamber of the International Residual Mechanism for Criminal Tribunals in The Hague upheld the original 2016 verdict and sentenced the former Bosnian Serb leader Radovan Karadžić to life imprisonment.

 The BiH Council of Ministers failed to adopt the revised War Crimes Strategy.
 Domestic prosecution of war crimes further slowed with over 550 cases pending before various courts at the end of the year.
 Systemic deficiencies in the Prosecutor’s Office, including a persistent backlog of cases, ineffective case management and a dramatic decline in conviction rates, threatened to leave many victims without justice, truth and reparation.